texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Arrest Records Public in Texas?

-The Texas Government Code 552 guarantees the rights of all persons to complete information about the affairs of the government and other public officials.
-Public information under this statute includes any information created, transmitted, received by, or maintained by a staff or officer of a governmental body in their official capacity, including arrest records.
-Hence, under the Texas Public Information Act, all persons, regardless of citizenship or residency status, have the right to inspect and copy records of arrests within the state.
+Yes.
+The Texas Freedom of Information Laws are codified in the Texas Public Information Act (Texas Government Code 552) and other relevant statutes.
+This statute guarantees the rights of all persons to complete information about the affairs of the government and other public officials.
+Under the Texas Public Information Act, all persons, regardless of citizenship or residency status, have the right to inspect and copy records of arrests within the state.

-• Information about a minor (Section 552.148);
+• Information about a minor

-• Information that may interfere with criminal investigation or prosecution of crime (Section 552.108);
+• Information that may interfere with criminal investigation or prosecution of crime

-• Personal information: home addresses, social security numbers, telephone numbers, and family information (Section 552.117);
+• Personal information: home addresses, social security numbers, telephone numbers, and family information

-• Information that compromises the safety of a victim or witness (Section 552.1315);
+• Information that compromises the safety of a victim or witness

 What is Included in Texas Arrest Records?